ericdke/apero-docs/FAQ.md

 - messages to users (PMs) are private
 - messages to chatrooms are private or public, depending on the channel you send them to
 - posts are 256 characters maximum, messages are 2048 characters maximum
-- you can @mention users, use #hashtags and `[Markdown links](http:/example.com)`
+- you can `@mention` users, use `#hashtags` and `[Markdown links](http:/example.com)`
 - username autocompletion when writing a post/message
-- there's a 5 minute window to edit typos in a post (only once, and with restrictions - this is only a convenience feature)
+- there's a 5 minute window to edit typos in a post after it's been posted (works only once per post, and with restrictions - this is only a convenience feature)
 - you can delete any of your posts or messages at any time
 - you can "crosspost" from a chatroom to Global (if the message has less than 240 characters)
 - post images (see next paragraph)